matrix-org/matrix-spec-proposals/proposals/3885-sliding-sync-to-device.md

 }
 ```

+The client MUST persist the `next_batch` value to persistent storage between requests in case the client is
+killed by the OS.

 The semantics of the `events` field is exactly the same as the current `/sync` implementation, as implemented
 in v1.3 of the Client-Server Specification.
 The server MUST NOT send more than `limit` events: it may send
 less than `limit` events if the value provided was too large.